Uploading...

 • Another example of a company failing to use transcreation services was when the American Dairy Associationsent their iconic “Got Milk?” campaign to Spanish-speaking countries.
 When the phrase is directly translated to Spanish, it can be interpreted as “Are you Lactating?”.
 Needless to say, this slogan was both inappropriate and poorly received.

 • Hiring high-quality transcreation services would have helped P&G when they launched the Pampers diaper brand in Japan.
 Instead, the product launch became one of many notorious transcreation examples online.
 P&G had successfully used advertising featuring imagery of a baby being delivered by a stork in the USA.
-Assuming that this imagery would resonate in Japan, they launched Japanese tv adverts that were similar to the American adverts.
+Assuming that this imagery would resonate in Japan, they launched Japanese TV adverts that were similar to the American adverts.
 However, in Japanese folklore, babies are delivered on giant peaches floating down a river, not via stork.

 In short, professional transcreation services can help you achieve the intended communication goals in new markets.
 You also need to consider the complexity of your content and differences in original and target audiences when choosing the services that are most appropriate for your project.